 This weekend has seen the celebrations of Cambridge Folk Club’s 50th anniversary.
 And a very fine weekend it has been.

-However, alongside its national and international guests the club has above all supported local musicians and they were the focus of the weekend’s celebrations.
-The Friday night (May 29) got things off to a remarkable start with the Inspiration session, where 10 local songwriters – Tom Conway, Liz Cotton, Paul Goodwin, Kevin Hunt, Stella Hensley and Chris Newman, Tony Phillips, Lizzie J. Taylor, Red Velvet and Richard Wildman, and myself – each performed songs by artists who had influenced our own writing, together with our own songs that had resulted from that inspiration.
-I played Michael Chapman’s Postcards of Scarborough and my own Clarendon Road in the first half, and Jacques Brel’s The Devil (ça va) and Rue Mouffetard in the second half.
-Other people chose to cover Christy Moore, Nick Drake, Jake Thackray and Rory Gallagher.
+However, the club has above all supported local musicians and this was the focus of the weekend’s celebrations.
+The Friday night got off to a remarkable start with the Inspiration session, where 10 local songwriters – Tom Conway, Liz Cotton, Paul Goodwin, Kevin Hunt, Stella Hensley and Chris Newman, Tony Phillips, Lizzie J. Taylor, Red Velvet and Richard Wildman, and myself – each performed songs by artists who had influenced their own writing, together with their own songs that had resulted from that inspiration.
+I played Michael Chapman’s Postcards of Scarborough and Clarendon Road in the first half, and Jacque Brel’s The Devil (ca va) and Rue Mouffetard in the second half.
 As Jim Schwabe from the club said when wrapping up the evening there was not a bad song all night – the quality of the music and the atmosphere through the evening made for one of the best live events I have seen in many years.

 On a personal level, it has left me reflecting on the huge amount of support the club has given me since I got back into playing music seriously 15 years ago.
 As they have done with so many other people they nurtured me through the nerves, the inexperience and the false starts of those early days, and have continued to encourage me, even inviting me to support Waterson Carthy.
 My gigs there remain among the very best and most enjoyable that I play.
 But above all it is the warmth and friendliness of the club committee that make it one of the very best venues in the country.
 Thankyou all.